ramya5357/Blackwinstech/readMe.md

 # Contact Management Server for multiple Users using Nodejs, Expressjs & MongoDB

 Welcome to the **Contact Management Server** documentation!
 This backend application is built using Node.js, Express.js, and MongoDB, providing a robust and scalable solution for managing contact information.
-It also manages users enrolled and thier regular **CRUD** operations.This documentation is your comprehensive guide for interacting with Contact Management Server.
+It also manages users enrolled and thier regular **CRUD** operations.
+This documentation is your comprehensive guide for interacting with Contact Management Server.

 ## Features